onebeastchris/Hurricane-Modded/README.md

 This mod provides various workarounds for Geyser players that modify the server in order to achieve better playability.

-Issues with each workaround are listed in the config!
+Issues with each workaround are listed in the mod's config!

 **Please take your time to read them as the workarounds in this mod can be used for exploitative purposes.**